Dragutin Petkovic

 • D. Petkovic, R. Altman, M. Wong, A. Vigil: “Improving the explainability of Random Forest classifier – user centered approach”, Pacific Symposium on Biocomputing PSB 2018, Hawaii

-Workshops devoted to AI Ethics and Explainability (leadership role)
+Workshops and books devoted to AI Ethics and Explainability (leadership role)

 • Petkovic D, Kobzik L, Ganaghan R, Workshop on “AI Ethics and Values in Biomedicine – Technical Challenges and Solutions”, Pacific Symposium on Biocomputing, PSB 2020, Hawaii January 3-7, 2020